 No glasses, No daytime Contacts and No Surgery.
 JUST AWESOME VISION!

 Be yourself and open doors to your life’s potential and passion and, stop the progression of myopia up to 85% of the time!

 Ask yourself, What Do I want To Do?
 What’s In It For Me?

-Recently articles have been showing the Quality Of Life aspects of Ortho-K. Students doing Ortho-K were questioned regarding their: activities, social life, performance, self image and self esteem.
+Recently articles have been showing the Quality Of Life aspects of Ortho-K. Students doing Ortho-K were questioned regarding their: activities, social life, performance, self image and self esteem and they are showing that physical appearance, athletic competence, and social acceptance self-perceptions are likely to improve.
 OK seems to also be a great asset and a feeling of gained advantage, powerful and potentially life changing.
 They found an increase in participation in sports, recreation and social activities.
 Confidence went up and so did sports and academics.
 Kids were thrilled to get rid of annoying glasses and contacts.
 Ortho-k got a huge thumbs up.

 Are glasses or contacts interfering with YOUR child’s sport or recreation?
 Learn more about Ortho-K from Dr. Berke at Super Vision Center in Santa Ana, CA.

 Ask Yourself, What Do I Want To Be??
 What's In It For Me?